martinsoteIo/upna_drone/README.md

 docker-compose down --volumes
 docker system prune -a --volumes
 ```

+## Credits

+This project is based on the repository [danisotelo/px4_ros2_humble](https://github.com/danisotelo/px4_ros2_humble).
+Modifications include the addition of QGroundControl to the simulation environment to enhance functionality and usability.

 ## Bugs & Feature Requests
 Feedback to improve the project is welcomed.
 Please report bugs and request features using the [Issue Tracker](https://github.com/martinsoteIo/upna_drone/issues).